arysef/tube-clues/README.md

 - Develop some sort of opinionation/bias measure and way to display it
 - Add way to prevent multiple clicks from causing multiple requests
 - Start deleting audio once done with it
-- Add error printing and handling when GPT JSON result doesn't have expected fields
 - Add diarization -> sometimes the videos play clips within them and that makes the transcript nonsensical without diarization
     - Even with diarization, sometimes speakers themselves read a section of text they are quoting: it'd be nice to capture that they're quoting someone else in those scenarios
 - Connect to search tool (similar to stochasticity) for fact checking